AdityaGulia007/Honeypot-Project/README.md

 </ul>

 ## Steps
+Set Up Vultr Cloud Server

+Deploy a virtual machine on Vultr with sufficient resources (e.g., 4 vCPU, 8GB RAM, 160GB SSD).
+Install the T-Pot multi-honeypot platform.
+Configure T-Pot

+Set up the honeypot services (e.g., Cowrie, Honeytrap, Dionaea).
+Configure the firewall to control access and protect the honeypot.
+Monitor and Collect Data

+Use T-Pot’s Elastic Stack (Elasticsearch, Logstash, Kibana) to capture and store attack telemetry.
+Ensure real-time monitoring of attacks via Kibana dashboards.
+Analyze Attack Data

+Examine visualizations in Kibana, such as attack trends, geographic locations, and IP reputations.
+Use CyberChef for deeper analysis of raw data.
+Generate Reports

+Summarize attack patterns, sources, and vulnerabilities targeted.
+Provide insights on attacker behavior and potential mitigation strategies.

+## Screenshots
 Image-1 Vultr cloud platform control panel showing the deployment details of a T-Pot honeypot server, including location, resources, and bandwidth usage.<br>
 ![1718589034642](https://github.com/user-attachments/assets/eb660db3-ef00-4161-8ae1-f1df3fd648fc)
 <br>Image-2 T-pot is being installed on the virtual machine that is being run on vultr.<br>